AngieCristina/emerald-academy/README.md

 script   vs   transaccion :

-script is the place where you can view you code and transcaction is the function the method that is updated in the blockchain.
+script is the place where you can view you code and scripts are FREE,  and transcaction is the function the method that is updated in the blockchain.